GiyoMoon/astrolabe/README.md

 See [`CronSchedule`](https://docs.rs/astrolabe/latest/astrolabe/struct.CronSchedule.html)

 ## MSRV
-This crate uses the Rust 2021 Edition and requires at least version `1.56`.
+This crate uses the Rust 2021 Edition and requires at least version `1.60`.
+When using features that require third-party crates (`serde` or `sqlx`), please refer to their MSRV.

 ## License
 Licensed under either of